nojanath/SublimeKSP/README.md

-## SublimeKSP
+## SublimeKSP BETA

 A Sublime Text 3 plugin for working with and compiling Kontakt script code (KSP code).
+This version of SublimeKSP includes all the features from the latest Beta versions of Kontakt.
+The informations contained in this repo are confidential and shall not be shared with anyone who is not a member of the Alpha/Beta Team.

 ### Changes
 This fork is based on [Nils' official 1.11 plugin](http://nilsliberg.se/ksp/), and likewise supports Kontakt version 5.6.
 However there are some additions and minor changes: